Shergy82/broad-oak-group-ltd/PUSH_NOTIFICATIONS_GUIDE.md

 npx firebase login
 ```

+## Step 2: Link Your Project to Firebase

+This command links this code to your specific Firebase project.
+You only need to do this once.

+1. Run the following command in the built-in terminal:
+    ```
+    npx firebase use --add
+    ```
+2. You will be shown a list of your Firebase projects.
+Use the arrow keys on your keyboard to select the project you are using for this application, and then press Enter.

-## Step 2: Generate and Configure Your VAPID Keys
+## Step 3: Generate and Configure Your VAPID Keys

 VAPID keys are a secure key pair that allows your server to send messages.